Lizz1102/blog-full-stack-react-node-mongodb/README.md

 ### Short-term

-- [ ] Refactor for scalability, testability, and maintainability.
+- [ ] Refactor for scalability, testability, and maintainability
-- [ ] Update the UI design for better accessibility.
+- [ ] Update the UI design for better accessibility
-- [ ] Write unit tests for the user authentication module.
+- [ ] Write unit tests for the user authentication module

 ### Long-term

-- [ ] AI assistant to mimic my personality and chat with visitors, take appointments, etc (what else, keep it simple).
+- [ ] AI assistant to mimic my personality and chat with visitors, take appointments, etc (what else, keep it simple)
-- [ ] Integrate a notification system for real-time updates.
+- [ ] Integrate a notification system for real-time updates
-- [ ] Enhance the documentation with detailed usage examples.
+- [ ] Enhance the documentation with detailed usage examples

 ### Visual Aspect